Clinical question

 Outcome 1: PI Occurrence

-The meta-analysis3 included four RCTs4-7 that compared protein supplementation to no protein supplementation for people at nutritional risk who are also at risk of PIs.
+The meta-analysis (Langer, Wan et al. 2024) included four RCTs (Hartgrink, Wille et al. 1998, Dennis, Lewis et al. 2005, Botella-Carretero, Iglesias et al. 2008, Anbar, Beloosesky et al. 2014) that compared protein supplementation to no protein supplementation for people at nutritional risk who are also at risk of PIs.
 Participants were primarily older adults undergoing orthopaedic surgery.
-The studies used a range of commercial nutritional formulas.** Most of the regimens were individualized based on nutritional needs.
+The studies used a range of commercial nutritional formulas.* Most of the regimens were individualized based on nutritional needs.
 The comparative interventions were generally described as a standard hospital diet.
 The studies were of short duration, with supplementation for a maximum of 14 days.

-The meta-analysis3 showed that protein supplementation might be associated with a lower rate of PI occurrence for people at PI and nutritional risk (relative risk [RR] 0.75, 95% confidence interval [CI] 0.49 to 1.14).
+The meta-analysis (Langer, Wan et al. 2024) showed that protein supplementation might be associated with a lower rate of PI occurrence for people at PI and nutritional risk (relative risk [RR] 0.75, 95% confidence interval [CI] 0.49 to 1.14).
 There is very little confidence that the effect estimate represents a true effect and that using a protein supplement would lead to a reduction in PI occurrence.

-** Regimens are described in the data extraction tables.
-Product names may have changed.
+* Regimens are described in the data extraction tables.
+Product names may have changed since publication of the studies.

 3. Undesirable Effects: